pjastam/pjastam.github.io/_posts/2018-02-13-speed-skating-talent-management-app.md

 A second route for improvement is to develop the backend.
 The data are now loaded into the app in a static way.
 To load more recent data interactively into the app, a backend functionality to this Shiny app is needed.
 I have developed a first version of this backend, but this one is not efficient enough and should be developed as a separate backend development project.

 Please feel free to contact me if you would like to contribute in either of these ways.
-You can contact me at my GitHub email address if you would like to share your thoughts on this app.
+You can share your thoughts below.